aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-page-manipulation/add-pages2/_index.md

 If the default page size isn’t what you need, you can **set a custom page size** when opening a new page.
 This is useful for receipts, labels, or any non‑standard layout.

 ## Step 3: Add a Second Page with Different Size
 Below we open a second page and explicitly provide a custom width and height (in points).
-This demonstrates how to set a custom page size for individual pages.
+This demonstrates how to set a custom page size for individual pages, giving you the ability to work with **different page sizes** within the same document.

 ```java
 // Add the second page with a different size